atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 library(janitor)
 ```

 As stated before,this analysis will use data from 6 datasets.
-Then, continue to examine the data by using `head()` .
+Then, continue to examine the data briefly.
 ### Importing the dataset
 ```{r}
 daily_activity <- read.csv("dailyActivity_merged.csv")